CarbonLDP/carbonldp-js-sdk/doc/README.md

 **Default export:** [Carbon.settings](#Carbon-settings)
 >
-A object of type `Carbon.settings.CarbonSettings`, whitch is the default settings of a Carbon instance:
+A object of type `Carbon.settings.CarbonSettings`, which is the default settings of a Carbon instance:
 * domain: `"carbonldp.com"`
 * http.ssl: `true`
 * auth.method: `Carbon.Auth.Method.TOKEN`